dannylee1020/openpo/README.md

 - 🔌 **Multiple LLM Support**: Call 200+ models from HuggingFace and OpenRouter

-- 🧪 **Research-Backed Methodologies**: Implementation of methodologies for data synthesis from latest research papers. (feature coming soon!)
+- 🧪 **Research-Backed Methodologies**: Implementation of methodologies for data synthesis from latest research papers.

 - 🤝 **OpenAI API Compatibility**: Support for OpenAI API format